TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/Index.rst

 :code:`stdWrap` turning each of them into some kind of Swiss army knife.

 :code:`stdWrap` is very rich, having itself a large number of properties.
-This chapter is intended to give you a feel you :code:`stdWrap` so that you may get familiar with it and be ready to explore it in greater depth using the :ref:`TypoScript Reference <t3tsref:stdwrap>`.
+This chapter is intended to give you a feel for :code:`stdWrap` so that you may get familiar with it and be ready to explore it in greater depth using the :ref:`TypoScript Reference <t3tsref:stdwrap>`.